logchimp/docs/docs/sponsor.md

 ##### Can we have call?

 We can always have a chat on our [LogChimp Discord server](https://discord.gg/A7mztcC).
-If you really need to reach out in private, send us an email at [opensource@codecarrot.net](mailto:opensource@codecarrot.net), but no teachnical email support 😉
+If you really need to reach out in private, send us an email at [opensource@codecarrot.net](mailto:opensource@codecarrot.net), but no technical email support 😉

 ##### I can't use GitHub.
 How can I support you?